Last updated September 10th, 2021.

 The Emirate of Dubai has a residence program unique to it.
 Like Turkey, Dubai’s long-term investor visa also went through positive changes lately.

-Before new rules were implemented, applicants had to buy a freehold property in Dubai for at least DH1 million (approximately $US270,000).
+Before new rules were implemented, applicants had to buy a freehold property in Dubai for at least AED 1 million (approximately US$270,000).
 You receive a two-year renewable property investor visa in return.

-Dubai raised the amount of time granted under their residency visa program to ten years as of 2018 though.
+Dubai raised the amount of time granted under their residency visa program to ten years back in 2018 though.

 Changing from a two-year renewable visa to a ten-year stamp might not seem important at a quick glance.
 Yet submitting police checks, medical reports, and waiting around for immigration every 24 months can be a huge pain.